Employer Defense Attorney

 While there are federal labor laws designed to protect employees from unscrupulous employers, many states set their own standards above and beyond this minimum.
 In California, there are a number of laws that reinforce and expand the employee protections offered by the federal statutes.
 In addition, there is a vast amount of case law that has been produced through business litigation that further defines the standards set for company owners in the state.

-It is important that all employers in California have an experienced legal counsel on their team.
+It is important that all employers in California have experienced employer defense attorney on their team.
 Not only can a lawyer who is well-versed in California labor law build your defense when facing litigation, the right attorney can also help you protect your company from having claims filed against it in the first place.

 These include discrimination, retaliation, company drug-testing policies, raising concerns about unpaid overtime wages and refusal to sign a non-compete agreement.
 If a former employee believes he or she was a victim of wrongful termination under these laws, a civil complaint may be filed against you.

 In order to win a discrimination in the workplace claim, the employee must prove that the employer took “adverse action” against them and that this was motivated by discrimination that violates federal, state or local employment law.
-While this can be hard to prove, there is still reason to protect your company and yourself from having a claim filed against you.
+While this can be hard to prove, trusting the experience and guidance of an employer defense attorney will protect you and your company from experiencing a filed claim.

 Employees are protected from sexual harassment in the workplace both by federal law and through the California Fair Employment and Housing Act (FEHA).
 Sexual harassment is actually considered a form of sexual discrimination, and all of the same principles apply.
 Sexual advances or discussion becomes harassment when it becomes pervasive enough to interfere with performance, or when it creates an intimidating, hostile or offensive environment in the workplace.
 An employee also cannot be hired or fired based on his or her reaction to sexual advances.